Treasury Council Meeting Fall 2017

 Click here for our registration and cancellation policies.

-A special hotel rate of $265 (plus tax) has been secured by MAPI for meeting attendees at the Sofitel Chicago Water Tower.
-Click here to book your reservation.
+A special hotel rate of $199 (plus tax) has been secured by MAPI for meeting attendees at the Loews Chicago O'Hare Hotel.
+Book your reservation as soon as convenient.

 The MAPI Treasury Council provides a roundtable forum for senior financial executives with treasury responsibilities.
-They share best practices on issues such as funding options, currency hedging, pension management, and fraud prevention.
-Our semiannual meetings focus on roundtable dialogue among peers from leading B2B manufacturers.
+They share best practices on issues, such as funding options, currency hedging, pension management, and fraud prevention.
+Our semiannual meetings focus on roundtable dialogue among peeers from leading B2B manufacturers.